-The big question with quartzite is how is compares to other countertop materials.
+The big question with quartzite is how it compares to other countertop materials.
 Unlike granite or quartz countertops, quartzite is not intended for rugged use, although, it is still more durable than other stones, such as marble, limestone, onyx, and travertine.
-Quartzite is a form of sandstone that is formed through heating and pressure under the Earth’s crust.
+A quartzite is a form of sandstone that is formed through heating and pressure under the Earth’s crust.
 The intense heat and pressure of metamorphism causes the quartz grains to compact and become tightly interwoven with each other, resulting in a very hard and dense material.

 Where to Find Quartzite

 Marble.com provides the largest stock of quartzite in NJ, CT, NY, and PA.
-Our extensive selection, across our seven locations, are full of beautiful varieties of quartzite such as, Classic White, Fantasy Brown, Azul Macaubas, Emerald Quartzite, Medusa, and Picasso.
+Our extensive selection, across our seven locations, is full of beautiful varieties of quartzite such as Classic White, Fantasy Brown, Azul Macaubas, Emerald Quartzite, Medusa, and Picasso.
 No appointments are needed to stop in and view these elegant slabs of natural stone in person.
 Bring along a sample of your cabinets and flooring to help decide which color is best for your interior design project.